kodekloudhub/community-faq/docs/kodekloud-engineer/level-4/linux/09-nginx-php-fpm-linux-sock.md

                 }
             }
         ```
-1. Configure php-fpm nignx module
+1. Configure php-fpm nginx module

     1. Open `/etc/nginx/conf.d/php-fpm.conf` in vi
     1. Edit the path to the socket to match that in the question